-- In a large bowl with an electric mixer beat the butter and both sugars together until creamy, about 5 minutes.
+- Beat wet ingredients: In a large bowl, beat the butter and both sugars with an electric mixer until creamy, about 5 minutes.
 Add the eggs and continue beating until light in color and foamy.
-Stir in the maple syrup and the sweet potato purée.
+Stir in the maple syrup and sweet potato purée.

-- Sift the remaining cake ingredients into the bowl and stir everything into a dense batter.
+- Make batter: Sift the remaining cake ingredients into the bowl and stir everything into a dense batter.
 Pour the batter into the prepared baking dish.

-- To make the streusel topping crumble all topping ingredients together in a small bowl until crumbs form.
+- Streusel: To make the streusel topping crumble all topping ingredients together in a small bowl until crumbs form.
 Scatter evenly over the batter.
-Bake for 40-45 minutes.

 - Bake: Bake the cake for 40-45 minutes, or until a toothpick inserted comes out just clean.
 Cool in the pan on a wire rack for 30 minutes, then serve warm.